jasperyzh/jy.com/src/content/blog/2024/241212-Why I Chose Astro.js for My Web Development Journey.md

 ### 🚀 **Performance-Optimized**

-Astro’s static-first philosophy is perfect for projects where performance is key, such as blogs, portfolios, and documentation.
+Astro's static-first philosophy is perfect for projects where performance is key, such as blogs, portfolios, and documentation.

 ### 🌍 **Sustainable Web Development**